Pseudo-Lab/SegCrew-Book/book/_build/html/_sources/docs/ch2/02_02_two_stage.md

-# B. Detector based Method
+# A. Detector based Method